sravsimh/LocalLLM/README.md

 # Extension
-If you have a good hardware with GPU > 16 GB you can try the 16 bit models which have higher precision(accurate answers), Make sure you have atleast 20GiB of storage
+If you have a good hardware with GPU > 16 GB you can try the 16 bit models which have higher precision(I/O value precision), Make sure you have atleast 20GiB of storage
 ```bash
 python main.py --model qwen2.5:1.5b-instruct-fp16
 python main.py --model qwen2.5:3b-instruct-fp16
 python main.py --model gemma:2b-instruct-fp16
 ```

 <p align="center">made with ❤️ by --<strong>sravsimh</strong>--</p>